Safeguarding Policy (For review September 2025)

 Actions taken by players, parents or carers, staff, consultants, volunteers, officials, coaches inside or outside of the club that are seen to contradict this Policy may be considered a violation of this Policy.

 Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club’s appeal procedures which can be seen below: –

 Codes of Conduct

 All participants agree to:

-- Treat all children and adults at risk fairly and with respect
+- Treat all other participants fairly and with respect

 - Help to create a safe and inclusive environment both on and off court

 - Report all allegations of abuse or poor practice to the club Welfare Officer

-- Not use any sanctions that humiliate or harm a child or adult at risk
+- Not use any sanctions that humiliate or harm any other participant

 - Value and celebrate diversity and make all reasonable efforts to meet individual needs and not unlawfully discriminate against any participant